ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

                              The keyboard in G mode
 ```

-Applying **CAPS SHIFT** while in `G` mode inverts the mosaic graphics (i.e. the ink colour becomes the paper colour, and the paper becomes the ink colour).
+Applying **CAPS SHIFT** while in `G` mode inverts the mosaic graphics (ie. the ink colour becomes the paper colour, and the paper becomes the ink colour).
 Hence, the next key pressed will be interpreted as follows...
 ```
 +-----------------------------------------------------------------------------+
 |     |     |##.. |..## |.... |#### |##.. |..## |.... |#### |graph|     |     |